KSJ-SINGH/Iris-Flower-Cluster-Prediction/README.md

 ```
 ---
 ## Dataset:
-The dataset used in the implementation is the standard Iris dataset (See Table 3.1 and Fig. 3.1) with four attributes, `sepal length`, `sepal width`, `petal length`, and `petal width` and a Species label to identify the species of flower, viz., `Iris setosa`, `Iris versicolor`, and `Iris virginica`.
+The dataset used in the implementation is theIris dataset (See Table 3.1 and Fig. 3.1) with four attributes, `sepal length`, `sepal width`, `petal length`, and `petal width` and a Species label to identify the species of flower, viz., `Iris setosa`, `Iris versicolor`, and `Iris virginica`.